danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Add a brief site description
 - Site metadata
 - Favicon
+- Add code syntax highlighting using a library
 - Add copy buttons for each code block
-- Add copy buttons for each code block
+- Add line numbers to code blocks
 - Turn preview text into a link
 - Add fade-in animations when scrolling down the homepage
 - Design a sidebar and dynamically display other relevant blog posts